devnich/python-programming/README.md

 3. Use `DataFrame.loc[..., ...]` to select values by their label

     ``` python
+    # This returns a value
     data.loc["Albania", "gdpPercap_1952"]
     ```

+4. Select multiple columns or rows using `DataFrame.loc` and a named slice.
+This generalizes the concept of a slice to include labeled
+    indexes:

+    ``` python
+    # This returns a DataFrame
+    data.loc['Italy':'Poland', 'gdpPercap_1962':'gdpPercap_1972']
+    ```

-4. Use `:` on its own to mean all columns or all rows.
+5. Use `:` on its own to mean all columns or all rows.
 This is Python's usual slicing notation, which allows you to treat DataFrames as multi-dimensional lists (unlike R, Python requires you to explicitly ask for all rows or columns).

     ``` python
+    # This returns a Series
     data.loc["Albania", :]
     ```

-5. Select multiple columns or rows using `DataFrame.loc` and a named slice.
-This generalizes the concept of a slice to include labeled
-    indexes:
+6. If you want specific rows or columns, pass in a list:

     ``` python
-    data.loc['Italy':'Poland', 'gdpPercap_1962':'gdpPercap_1972']
+    data.loc[['Italy','Poland'], :]
     ```

-6.  `DataFrame.iloc` follows list index conventions (\"up to, but not including)\", but `DataFrame.loc` does the intuitive right thing (\"A through B\"):
+7.  `DataFrame.iloc` follows list index conventions (\"up to, but not including)\", but `DataFrame.loc` does the intuitive right thing (\"A through B\"):